HRT Access Fund

 "Can I apply if I live in a different country?"

-Unfortunately, no. At this time, all applicants must reside in the United States within the current service area of Plume.
-Check this map to see if Plume covers your state.
+Unfortunately, no. At this time, all applicants must reside in the United States within the current service area of their chosen provider.

 "Can I apply to pay back expenses for HRT/medical services I’ve already had?"